Have you ever thought about what would happen if you lost mental capacity and could no longer make your own decisions?

 But why should this concern you today?

 You can only set up a lasting power of attorney while you have mental capacity, once you have lost capacity it is too late.
 Do not be misled into thinking this only effects the elderly, mental capacity can be lost through many reasons at any time including Car accident Stroke Illness Dementia Mental health problems

 It is important to put your LPA in place at the earliest possible opportunity in order that your family be protected should something happen to your mental capacity and avoid being left in a financial muddle.

-Murray Hills Solicitors are your local Solicitors and as such strive to offer you the best service and advice for your individual needs that is why throughout the month of
+Murray Hills are YOUR Local Solicitors and as such strive to offer you the best service and advice for your individual needs.

 Don’t put it off, call us today for a free no obligation appointment